iterative/dvc.org/public/static/docs/command-reference/get.md

 ## Options

-- `-o`, `--out` - specify a path (directory and/or file name) to the desired location to place the downloaded file in (instead of using the current working directory).
-If an existing directory is specified, the output will be placed inside of it.
+- `-o OUT`, `--out OUT` - specify a path (directory and/or file name) to the desired location to place the download file in.
+The default value (when this option isn't used) is the current working directory (`.`) and original file name.
+If an existing directory is specified, then the output will be placed inside of it.

-- `--rev` - commit hash, branch or tag name, etc. (any [Git revision](https://git-scm.com/docs/revisions)) of the repository to download the file or directory from.
+- `--rev REV` - commit hash, branch or tag name, etc. (any [Git revision](https://git-scm.com/docs/revisions)) of the repository to download the file or directory from.
 The latest commit in `master` (tip of the default branch) is used by default when this option is not specified.